swl10/pyslet/doc/odatav2_sqlexample.rst

 to \*.
 These are modelled by separate tables.
 1 to 1 relationships are best avoided, the advantages over combining the two entities into a single larger entity are marginal given OData's $select option which allows you to pick a subset of the fields anyway.
-If you have then in your SQL schema already you might consider creating a view to combine them before attempting to map them to the metadata model.
+If you have them in your SQL schema already you might consider creating a view to combine them before attempting to map them to the metadata model.

-Many to Many (\* to \*) relationships get mapped to a table with the name of the AssociationSet.
+Either way, both types of symmetric relationships get mapped to a table with the name of the AssociationSet.
 There are two sets of foreign keys, one for each of the EntitySets being joined.
-The paths are rather complex consisting of triples:  (name of the source entity set, name of navigation property in the source entity set, name of key field in the target set).
+The paths are rather complex consisting of triples:  (name of the source entity set, name of navigation property in the source entity set, name of the key field in the target set).

 Step 2: Test the Model